Hookyns/tst-reflect/README.md

      * @param type
      */
     is(type: Type): boolean;
+    /**
+     * Returns a value indicating whether the Type is container for unified Types or not */ isUnion(): boolean;
+    /**
+     * Returns a value indicating whether the Type is container for intersecting Types or not */ isIntersection(): boolean;
+    /**
+     * Returns true whether current Type is a class with any constructor.
+     */
     isInstantiable(): boolean;
     /**
      * Returns a value indicating whether the Type is a class or not